vldr/IISModuleJS/README.md

 **SEND_RESPONSE:**
 <p>
 This callback occurs when IIS sends the response buffer.
-This means if you want to read the response body after it has been written to then this callback must be used. </p>
+This means if you want to read the response body after it has been written to then this callback must be used.

+Also, this is the only callback which provides an extra parameter <b>flag</b> which can be read up on [here.](https://docs.microsoft.com/en-us/iis/web-development-reference/native-code-api-reference/isendresponseprovider-getflags-method#remarks)</p>

 **PRE_BEGIN_REQUEST:**
 <p>